-If you overpronate or need a shoe with more support, these are the best available to help you through your bout of achilles tendonitis.
-They all have tons of stability and a high drop to take the pressure off your achilles.
+If you overpronate or need a shoe with more support, these are the best shoes for Achilles tendonitis.
+They all have tons of stability and a high drop to take the pressure off your Achilles.

-The Brooks Adrenaline GTS 18 balances soft cushioning with support in a lightweight package.
-With a midsole drop of 12mm, it’s hard to find a shoe that’s more devoted to maintaining the proper position of your Achilles’ tendon.
+The Brooks Adrenaline GTS 22 balances soft cushioning with support in a lightweight package.
+With a heel-to-toe drop of 12mm, it’s hard to find a shoe that’s more devoted to maintaining the proper position of your Achilles’ tendon.

 The shoe’s arch is geared towards those with low to flat arches.
 The shoe is relatively lightweight thanks to its seamless mesh upper.
 The mesh is very breathable, but may not secure your foot in the same way prior models have.

-The GTS 18 also has a progressive diagonal rollbar system which helps to prevent overpronation while running.
-This feature is essential because it means your Achilles’ tendon won’t be stressed with each step.
+Support and stability are also key because it means your Achilles’ tendon won’t be stressed with each step.

 - Lightweight and breathable top mesh

 - Upper may not be secure enough for some runners

 The Asics GT-2000 10 is a nicely cushioned and supportive running shoe.
 The high drop and secure ankle support will help runners with Achilles tendonitis.

 The GT-2000 also has enough support to aid runners who overpronate.
 Like many Asics, it has a snug midfoot and heel construction, but decent room in the toe box.
 Because it holds the ankle so well, it provides great support to the Achilles.